Inkhil: Ottoman period

-The town consisted of about 50 houses in the early 1840s all of which were inhabited by Muslims.
+In the early 1840s, the city consisted of about 50 houses, all of which were inhabited by Muslims.
 According to German archaeologist Gottlieb Schumacher, Inkhil was recorded to be a "small place numbering 55 to 60 huts" in 1897.

+Modern era

+Civil war

-Inkhil was one of the first towns to participate in the 2011–2012 Syrian uprising against the government of Bashar al-Assad in March 2011 following demonstrations in Daraa.
+Inkhil was one of the first cities to participate in the Syrian uprising against the government of Bashar al-Assad in March 2011 following demonstrations in Daraa.
 On 19 August 2012, four protesters were killed and dozens injured after Syrian security forces shot at demonstrators emerging from a mosque following Friday prayers.
+By 30 September 2016, there were 14,845 refugees from Inkhil (Ankhal) registered in Jordan.